Back to overview

 Forum Gummersbach

-The city center develops
+The city center is developing

-Expansion of downtown offerings
+expansion of inner-city offerings